 Who can file for PUA

-Individuals who had an Illinois regular unemployment insurance claim, but have run out of those benefits (i.e. exhausted 26 weeks of regular unemployment insurance and 13 weeks of PEUC)
+Individuals who had an Illinois regular unemployment insurance claim, but have run out of those benefits (i.e. exhausted all weeks of regular unemployment insurance, PEUC, and Extended Benefits)

 An employee of a nonprofit church or religious organization that does not pay unemployment.